the-teachingRSE-project/competencies/competencies.md

 They enable researchers to collect and process ever-increasing amounts of data, simulate a wide range of physical phenomena across previously unexplored scales of the universe, and discover previously inconceivably complex structures in nature and societies via \ac{ML}.
-This prevalence of computations in research means that digital skills are now required by researchers at all career levels, and in fields significantly beyond the previously expected.
+This prevalence of computation in research means that digital skills are now required by researchers at all career levels, and in fields significantly beyond those that would previously have been expected.
 Research software is now used and developed not only in \ac{STEM} domains, but also in other fields, like medicine and the humanities.